eXascaleInfolab/clubmark/utils/README.md

 remlinks.py script is used to randomly remove specified percent of links from the network, which is useful for robustness evaluation of the clustering algorithms.

-### Clusters Postprocessing
+### Clusters Post-processing

-Resulting clusterings on multiple resolutions can be merged using [resmerge](https://github.com/eXascaleInfolab/resmerge), which also perfors the node base synchronization with the ground truth communities on Large real-world networks from [SNAP](https://snap.stanford.edu/data/#communities).
+Resulting clusterings on multiple resolutions can be merged using [resmerge](https://github.com/eXascaleInfolab/resmerge), which also performs the node base synchronization with the ground truth communities on Large real-world networks from [SNAP](https://snap.stanford.edu/data/#communities).
 SNAP datasets provide the ground-truth communities with less nodes than in the input networks, which requires node base synchronization of the resulting clusters for the fair evaluation.
  <!-- and clusters on multiple resolutions in the single ground-truth collection. -->